Is the Bible all we need?

 Our “Statement of Theological Distinctives” captures the leadership’s convictions on areas that are debated even among Bible-believing, gospel-centered churches.
 Though agreement with this statement isn’t necessary for membership, we wanted to be sure you know a few more specifics on the leadership’s theological perspective.

-The spiritual gifts that we see exercised in the Scriptures are for the building up of the faith of the church, but it seems clear that the apostles were given gifts with particular power and consistency that aren’t necessarily the norm for the church today.
-We recognize that particular gifts (like tongues, prophecy, and healing) have been greatly misunderstood and misused in some modern churches, so to focus more around the experience rather than the truth to which they point, in particular, the Gospel.
-(Romans 12:3-8; 1 Corinthians 12-14; Ephesians 4:1-16).
+- The Gifts of the Holy Spirit: The spiritual gifts that we see exercised in the Scriptures are for the building up of the faith of the church, but it seems clear that the apostles were given gifts with particular power and consistency that aren’t necessarily the norm for the church today.
+We recognize that particular gifts (like tongues, prophecy, and healing) have been greatly misunderstood and misused in some churches, so to focus more around the experience rather than the truth to which they point, in particular, the Gospel.
+In saying this, we do believe that the spiritual gifts have an important place in the church today (Romans 12:3-8; 1 Corinthians 12-14; Ephesians 4:1-16).

 We are a thoroughly Bible-believing evangelical church that supports missions through Converge Worldwide and The Cooperative Program.
 We also align ourselves in philosophy of ministry with The Gospel Coalition.

 Along with our statement of beliefs above, we are also in agreement with the following: